opencomputeproject/SAI/doc/inband-telemetry/SAI-Proposal-Data-Plane-Telemetry.md

 Figure 5 shows the queue reports functionality.
 Switches can be configured to report packets that experience congestion or buffer tail drops at specified queues.
 Congestion is detected by queue depth or latency thresholds, which are configured separately for each individual queue.

 DTel Queue Report is complementary to TAM snapshot.
-While TAM snapshot reports queue statistics data in bulk on threshold breach, DTel Queue Report can send reports for every packets on congestion start, so that the network monitor can have per-packet full visibility on how the queue is built up.
+While TAM snapshot reports queue statistics data in bulk on threshold breach, DTel Queue Report can send reports for every packet on congestion start, so that the network monitor can have per-packet full visibility on how the queue is built up.

 # Specification